- Occupation: Piano Tutor, Financial Consultant

 - Collaborate in an ensemble or jam setting.

 I am not a strong believer of the yearly examinations.
 However, I do push my students to take an exam once in a few years for experience.
 It is mandatory for my students to participate in performance classes.
 The more serious students will join some festivals and masterclasses.
 Performing is an essential for growth.
 It teaches commitment, professionalism, reliability, forgiveness. it also develops one’s ability to handle failure or imperfections, nerves and pride.
 For example, if a student commit the participate in a concert, s/he is expected to show up, even if the only part s/he has is the hit a triangle once in the entire concert.
 Even if the whole island was flooded, s/he should already be at standby mode when the concert begin.
 Perfectionists gradually learn to forgive themselves and pick up from where they slip, should they fail to perform well. (normal people get nervous when they have audiences).
 My veterans walk off from the piano as if it was just an ordinary day after they under performed.
 (Sometimes, I wonder if their skins were getting too thick for their own good.)

 The students that most teachers respect are the unbreakable spirits.
 One of my previous piano teachers refer to them as cockroaches.
 Submerge them in water for 24 hours, they will come back to life once the water is drained (I am referring to the insects).
 They work many times harder to catch up with their peers (I mean the diligent students).

 Finally, here is a small request.
 Kindly pay your fees on time.
-My insurance agents, CPF, charity organisations, etc are very punctual when it comes to GIRO deduction.
+My insurance policies, CPF, charity organisations, etc are very punctual when it comes to GIRO deduction.
 So please discard the myth about the piano teacher’s earnings.
 I need use part of my earnings to upgrading my skills by attending courses.
 Commuting also come with a high opportunity cost.
 I earn just enough to survive.